betalantz/python-p3-mock-challenge-national-parks/README.md

 Write the following methods in the classes in the files provided.
 Feel free to build out any helper methods if needed.

-_Carefully consider where to create your Single Source of Truth._

 ### Initializers and Properties

 #### Visitor